Alex Jones makes 1st appearance outside Sandy Hook trial

 WATERBURY, Conn.
-(AP) — A defiant Alex Jones arrived at a Connecticut courthouse Tuesday, declaring his innocence despite already being found liable for spreading the lie that the 2012 Sandy Hook school massacre was a hoax.
+(AP) — A defiant Alex Jones showed up at a Connecticut courthouse Tuesday, declaring his innocence despite already being found liable for spreading the lie that the 2012 Sandy Hook school massacre was a hoax.

 A jury has been hearing evidence for a week to determine how much Jones must pay the families of eight victims and an FBI agent who was among the first to respond to the shooting that took the lives of 20 first graders and six educators.

-Jones arrived at the courthouse at about 9:30 a.m., though it is unclear what day he might be called to the stand.
-He was accompanied by one of his attorneys and repeated declarations he made last week on his Infowars web show that the proceeding is nothing more than a “show trial.”
+Jones spent just a few minutes at the courthouse, arriving at about 9:30 a.m., accompanied by one of his attorneys and repeating declarations he made last week on his Infowars web show that the proceeding is nothing more than a “show trial.”

 “This is a travesty of justice and this judge is a tyrant,” Jones said outside the courthouse.
 “This judge is ordering me to say that I’m guilty and to say that I’m a liar.
 None of that is true.
 I was not wrong about Sandy Hook on purpose.
 I questioned it.”